How To Overcome Internet Addiction – The Ultimate Guide For Heavy Internet Users

 In practice that means your urge to visit Facebook, Reddit, Youtube etc. or playing a game has only a narrow window of opportunity to overwhelm your brain.

-As soon as there is any distance between you and the temptation, the rational part of your brain takes over.
+As soon as there is any distance between you and the temptation, the rational part of your brain takes over and it becomes easier to deal with your internet addiction.
 For example, even putting your phone on airplane mode and putting it in the drawer will work.

 This works because you are getting further away from the source your addiction and reduce proximity and exposure.